Combinatorial Hopf algebra structure on packed square matrices: Related Hopf algebras

 By using same arguments as those used in Section~\ref{subsec:Mult_Liberte}, one can build multiplicative bases of~$\UBP^\star$ by setting, for any UBP~$\pi$,

 This gives another way to prove the freeness of~$\UBP^\star$ by using same arguments as those of Theorem~\ref{thm:MT_Libre}.
 Hence, $\UBP^\star$ is freely generated by the elements $\EE_{M^\pi}$ (resp. $\HH_{M^\pi}$) where the~$\pi$ are UBPs such that the~$M^\pi$ are connected (resp. anti-connected) $1$-packed matrices.
-First dimensions of algebraic generators of~$\UBP^\star$ are
+The first few numbers of algebraic generators of~$\UBP^\star$ are